Learn how to make this beautiful red pom pom wreath the easy way by using a wire wreath frame and chunky yarn for a full and lush Christmas wreath.

 Use the wire to tie the pom pom onto the wire frame covering two wires and twist tightly.

 Add a bow to the top using any size or color ribbon you like.
-Use a little more of the floral wire to attach the bow to the wreath.
+Use a little more floral wire to attach the bow to the wreath.

+Hang it on your door and enjoy.
 I really like this cranberry color.
-It's very festive and looks great with a bright white bow for our front entry.
+It's great for our holiday decor as the colors are very festive and look great with a bright white bow for our front entry.
+However, you can use different colors of yarn as the chunky yarn comes in a variety of colors.

 - small piece of cardboard 2" x 4 "